Raise your hand if you like wasting time on mundane tasks when there’s a smarter, more efficient way to get things done.

 - < Less than: All data with a value lower than a number you choose

 - < = Less than or equal to: All data with a value lower than a number you choose or equal to it

 Pretty simple stuff, but those carrots can be confusing if you don’t use them a lot.

-- To start, click the filter icon on the left, then choose your filter from the drop-down.
+- To start, click the “Add Filter” button (in the row with the filter icon at the top of the statistics table), then choose your filter from the drop-down

-- To add the second filter, click “Filter by” and repeat the above steps to add the new restriction.
+- To add additional filters, click “Add Filter” and repeat the above steps to add the new restriction